ilkilab/agorakube/docs/instructions.md

 ### Use Python Virtual Environment

-Sometimes it is better to run Ansible and all its dependences into a specific *Python Virtual Environment*.
-This will make it easier for you to install Ansible and all its dependences needed by AGORAKUBE without take the risk to break your existing Python/Python3 installation.
+Sometimes it is better to run Ansible and all its dependences in a specific *Python Virtual Environment*.
+This will make it easier for you to install Ansible and all its dependences needed by AGORAKUBE without the risk of breaking your existing Python/Python3 installation.

 You can create your own *Python Virtual Environment* from scratch by following: